-The above standards and interpretations have no significant impact on the Group's financial condition
+The above standards and interpretations have no significant impact on the Group's financial condition and financial performance based on the Group's assessment.

 4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.